GoogleCloudPlatform/cortex-data-foundation/README.md

 # TL;DR for setup
-If you are in a hurry and already know what you are doing, clone this repository and execute the following command.
+If you are in a hurry and already know what you are doing, clone this repository recursively with submodules (`--recurse-submodules`) and execute the following command.

 ```bash
 gcloud builds submit --project <<execution project, likely the source>> \